7Block Labs

 3.2 Lock down performUpkeep

-• Make the function idempotent; ensure the same work subset cannot be executed twice. (docs.chain.link)
+• Ensure the function is idempotent; this way, the same work subset won’t be executed more than once. (docs.chain.link)

 3.3 Partition heavy workloads